DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 Responsive on all device sizes

-Interactive elements such as the Booking Form and social media links
+Interactive elements such as the Booking Form, the Carousel, the Map and Social Media links

 ## _Technologies & Languages Used_